shivam-singh-au17/BackEndOnnBikes/README.md

 http://localhost:3007/home
 ```

+### If you want to see our project click this URL => https://onnbikes.herokuapp.com/home

 #### 1. And in this way you will get to see this landing page and how you can book a bike from here is written on the following points.
 ![Screenshot (1314)](https://github.com/shivam-singh-au17/project_oonbikes/blob/shivam/IMG_FILE/contact/Screenshot%20(1314).png?raw=true)